thetechnick/vedette/docs/concept.md

 ## Recommended Labels

-Similar to Kubernetes, Vedette defines a few common labels for `CapabilityClass` objects, to make working with multiple classes a bit less annoying.
+Similar to Kubernetes, Vedette defines a few common labels for `InterfaceClass` objects, to make working with multiple classes a bit less annoying.

 |Key|Description|Example|Type|
 |---|-----------|-------|----|